Introduction to Distributed System Concepts

 One way to classify distributed systems is based on their architecture, which describes the way the components are organized and interact with each other.
 Some of the common architectures are:

 Peer-to-Peer (P2P) Architecture: In P2P, there are no centralized machines.
 Each component acts as an independent server and carries out its assigned tasks.
 Responsibilities are shared among multiple servers called peers, who collaborate to achieve a common goal.
-An example of this architecture is file-sharing networks like BitTorrent, where every user acts as both a client and a server.
+An example is file-sharing networks like BitTorrent, where every user acts as both a client and a server.
 Users can upload and download files directly from each other's computers, without the need for a central server.

-Advantages of Distributed Systems
+Advantages of distributed systems

 • Reliability: They remain available most of the time, irrespective of the failure of any particular system server.
 If one server fails, the service remains operational.